amandajuhl95/AssignmentTwo-Test/README.md

 ### 1.2 Catastrophic failure

-Find a story where a software system defect had a bad outcome.
+<i>Find a story where a software system defect had a bad outcome.
 Describe what happened.
-Can you identify a test that would have prevented it?
+Can you identify a test that would have prevented it?</i>

 #### Story about CareFusion's Alaris Pump